 This is the only unbiased review online.
+Even the Workweek lunch reviews on Reddit seem biased.
 The reason is that all of the other reviews contain referral links and the blogs get paid to do the review.
 I did not get paid to do this review at all and really just want to share with you what I thought.

 If you are short on time I will get right to the point.
 There are better options out there for meal prepping websites.
 Workweek Lunch isn’t a scam at all but I really don’t like the monthly payments.
 Is it worth the cost?
 I don’t think so.

 Instead, I recommend FreezerFit because it’s better overall than any of the other meal prep sites I have tried.
 You can read that review here: My Review of FreezerFit

 This is where I review the categories of each recipe website’s membership.
 The scores range from 1 to 10 with 10 being the best.